 Our Latest Posts

-#3: enterprise content management system (ECM)
+#3: Enterprise content management system (ECM)

-An organization that uses ECM achieves one of the highest levels of flexibility.
+An organisation that uses ECM achieves one of the highest levels of flexibility.
 You are able to retrieve a file from any location, process it, and automatically store it.
 There is also increased efficiency that the documentation is taken care of so that you can be more proactive throughout the day.

 Use an ECM to reduce storage costs.
 It saves you money as only necessary files are stored and the rest are deleted.

-#4: document management system (DMS)
+#4: Document management system (DMS)

 As technology takes root, paper slowly becomes extinct.
 The need for a document management system is to have a paperless solution which manages, stores, and tracks documents.
-Components of cloud technology can be brought in, which means that these documents would not be stored in the organization’s infrastructure resources.
+Components of cloud technology can be brought in, which means that these documents would not be stored in the organisation’s infrastructure resources.
 The DMS has a seamless and automated solution that uploads, processes, and shares documents without the need to print, copy, or scan.

 A bigger plus for the DMS is that it is eco-friendly.
-Content is digitized, saving paper in the process.
+Content is digitised, saving paper in the process.
 It also offers higher security as confidential content is kept in the right hands.
 The mobility advantage is featured in the sense that the content can be accessed and edited remotely based on existing access rights.

-#5: digital asset management system (DAM)
+#5: Digital asset management system (DAM)

-The DAM is used to easily store, organize, and share digital content.
+The DAM is used to easily store, organise, and share digital content.
 It provides a central source for clients, employees, and business stakeholders to access digital content.
 Some of the assets that the DAM covers include video, creative files, audio, presentations, and documents.
 Being a cloud solution, the DAM can be accessed from any location.